full-Stack-Hacks/fundamentals-of-software-engineering/mAlgos/strings/twoMatchingPairs/explanation.md

 The output should be `1`.

 Explanation: Two indices have to be swapped, regardless of which two it is, only one letter will remain the same.
 If `i = 0` and `j=1`, `s[0]` and `s[1]` are swapped, making `s = "nmo"`, which shares only "o" with `t`.

+## Solution Techniques

+To solve this problem, you would use a combination of string manipulation, comparison operations, and decision-making logic.
+Here's a step-by-step breakdown:

+1. **Counting Matches**: Go through the strings `s` and `t` and count the number of matching pairs.
+This can be done by comparing the characters at each index of `s` and `t`.
+If the characters are the same, then it's a match.

+2. **Identifying Swap Candidates**: Identify the characters in `s` that could be swapped to increase the number of matches.
+This involves finding characters in `s` that are not currently a match with `t`, but could be a match if they were in a different position.

+3. **Choosing the Best Swap**: Once you've identified potential swap candidates, decide which swap would result in the maximum number of matches.
+This involves comparing the potential matches that could be gained from each swap and choosing the best one.

+4. **Handling Edge Cases**: Handle the edge case where `s` and `t` are already identical.
+In this case, swapping any two characters in `s` would actually decrease the number of matches, so you need to account for this in your solution.